$t\bar{t}b\bar{b}$ at the LHC: On the size of off-shell effects and prompt $b$-jet identification: Top-quark reconstruction and -jet identification

 \section{Top-quark reconstruction and $b$-jet identification}

-Experimental measurements of the Higgs boson mass in the $pp\to t\bar{t}H$ process with $H \to b\bar{b}$ require the determination of the invariant mass of the $b\bar{b}$ pair originating from the Higgs boson with high accuracy.
+Experimental measurements of Higgs boson properties in the $pp\to t\bar{t}H$ process with $H \to b\bar{b}$ require the identification of the Higgs boson by combining the $b\bar{b}$ pair originating from its decay.
 From the viewpoint of realistic analysis, the final state $t\bar{t}H\to W^+W^-\,b\bar{b}\,b\bar{b}$, where $W^+W^-$ can decay fully leptonically $(\ell \nu_\ell \,\ell \nu_\ell)$, semi-leptonically $(qq\,\ell \nu_\ell)$ or fully hadronically $(qq\,qq)$, consists of multiple $b$ jets originating either from top-quark decays or the Higgs boson.
 The $b$ jets which are not associated with top-quarks decays are labelled prompt $b$ jets.
 However, the proper identification of prompt $b$ jets is not free of ambiguities and can lead to substantial smearing of what would be a sharp Higgs resonance peak in the distribution of the invariant mass of the $b\bar{b}$ system.
 In this Section we provide a prescription for labelling prompt $b$ jets in the $pp\to e^+ \nu_e \, \mu^- \bar{\nu}_\mu \,b\bar{b}\,b\bar{b}+X$ process.
 Even though we focus on the QCD $t\bar{t}b\bar{b}$ background, our conclusions can be of interest also for the case of the $pp \to t\bar{t}H(H\to b\bar{b})$ signal.